 Employees will conduct themselves in a professional manner.
-Employees will dress in attire appropriate for their position.
+Employees will dress in attire appropriate for their position and aligned with the day's schedule.
 Clothing should be neat, clean, and in good taste.
 Discretion and common sense call for an avoidance of extremes which would interfere with or have an effect on the educational process.